rbignon/woob/docs/source/guides/module.rst

 If you ran the ``boilerplate`` script command ``cap``, every methods are already in ``module.py`` and documented.

-Read :class:`documentation of the capability <weboob.capabilities.bank.CapBank>` to know what are types of arguments, what are expected returned objects, and what exceptions it may raise.
+Read :class:`documentation of the capability <weboob.capabilities.bank.base.CapBank>` to know what are types of arguments, what are expected returned objects, and what exceptions it may raise.

 When you are done writing your module, you should remove all the not implemented methods from your module, as the base